 Established in 1903, Wind Cave National Park is located in South Dakota and spans more than 114 square kilometers.
 The park is known for its unique geologic formations, including one of the world’s longest caves.

 You will want to do a cave tour when you visit.
 Still, other popular things include:

 - Visiting the natural entrance of Wind Cave.

 - Hiking one of the extraordinary trails like the Rankin Ridge Trail.

 The Rocky Mountains sit on many tourists’ bucket lists for a reason.
+Instead of a hotel stay at a ranch and experience living in wide open spaces while you visit the National Parks.
 With so many incredible national parks to explore in the Rocky Mountains, it’s impossible to see everything in just one trip.
 However, once you experience these spectacular mountains, the lure of the Rockies will keep you coming back again and again.

 This article by Cassandra Karpiak of Karpiak Caravan Adventure Family Travel originally appeared on Wealth of Geeks and, was republished with permission.

 Related Articles on Dividend Power